*Article was updated on Jan 10, 2019

-There is still time to take advantage of the backdoor Roth IRA for tax year 2017.
-Contributions made to a IRA by the tax deadline (which this year is April 17, 2018) can be designated as for tax year 2017.
+There is still time to take advantage of the backdoor Roth IRA for tax year 2018.
+Contributions made to a IRA by the tax deadline (which this year is April 15, 2019) can be designated retroactively as a tax year 2018 event.

 Higher income individuals often find they aren’t eligible to make tax-deductible contributions to a traditional IRA and aren’t eligible to make direct contributions to a Roth IRA.
 In this situation, a backdoor Roth can be a useful strategy for getting additional savings inside of a tax-preferred account.